databricks/databricks-sql-nodejs/docs/readme.md

 After you fetch the result, the operation will have [TableSchema](/lib/hive/Types/index.ts#L143) and data.

-Operation is executed asynchronously, but `fetchChunk`/`fetchAll` will wait until it has finished state.
+Operation is executed asynchronously, but `fetchChunk`/`fetchAll` will wait until it has finished.
 You can get current status of operation any time using a dedicated method:

 ```javascript